neodejack/copy_with_context.nvim/README.md

         },
         -- whether to trim lines or not trim_lines = false,
+        -- whether to copy content or just path and line range copy_content = true,
         context_format = '# %s:%s', -- Default format for context: "# Source file: filepath:line"
       })
     end